-The Children’s Hospital at Westmead is a public hospital and registered charity, with more than 4,467 staff working in 150 departments.
+The Children’s Hospital at Westmead is a public hospital with more than 4,467 staff working in 150 departments.
 Sick children and their families are cared for each year in a family-focused healing environment – including 29,000 inpatient admissions, 51,000 emergency department presentations and 961,000 outpatient occasions of service.

 Children with problems such as severe burns, major heart conditions and liver and kidney diseases are referred to The Children’s Hospital at Westmead because it houses leading speciality units within the hospital grounds.
 The Children’s Hospital at Westmead is home to the NSW Paediatric Burns Unit, the NSW Paediatric Liver Transplant Unit, the National Centre for Immunisation Research and Surveillance, the first Paediatric Tumour Bank in the southern hemisphere, the NSW Newborn Screening Service and the National Poisons Information Centre.

 Research is one of the key ways in which the hospital provides the highest standard of care and treatment to sick children and their families.
 The Kids Research Institute at The Children’s Hospital at Westmead undertakes cutting-edge research into childhood diseases, resulting in significant advances in the treatment of cancer, obesity, kidney, heart and respiratory problems, diabetes and muscular dystrophy.